WOA-Project/WoA-Installer-Rpi/Docs/Lumia.md

 ## But hey!
 I'm not alone
 They are the real heros: The Dev-Team.

-*Please, guys, consider donating the them.* **They made this possible.** It's one of the best ways to keep them motivated, along with respect to their work.
+*Please, guys, consider donating to them.* **They made this possible.** It's one of the best ways to keep them motivated, along with respect to their work.
 Any amount is fine.
 Thanks!

 - **Gustave Monce** (gus33000) => https://www.paypal.me/gus33000
 - **Ben Imbushuo** => https://www.paypal.me/imbushuo